- Découvertes

 Discover our creations

 At Alain Milliat, we are committed to capturing the purest expression of the fruit.
 Our yuzu recipes contain no added flavors, no preservatives, and are 100% natural.
-Each sip captures the vibrant character of this rare citrus fruit in an elegant, contemporary, and sincere way.
+Each sip reflects the vibrant character of this rare citrus, in an elegant, contemporary, and sincere spirit.

-All our yuzu products are available online , in bottles, cans, or as concentrates.
-Whether you're a citrus lover or simply curious, there's a unique way to enjoy it.
+All our yuzu-based products are available online, in bottle, can, or as a concentrate to dilute.
+Whether you are a citrus lover or simply curious, there is a unique way to enjoy it.